Your credit report tells the world a lot about you. What if it's saying something it shouldn't? Can you dispute a free credit report?

 Anyone who has had a loan modification switched to a "foreclosure" can fix the problem by working with the bank that made the loan.
 Bartmann says the consumer should ask the bank to corroborate that it wasn't a foreclosure and help explain that to the credit reporting agency.

 "It's hard," he says.
 "Getting them to answer the phone call, dig up old records and prove something is not easy.
 It does require some skill and persuasion."

 3. Account closed by issuer

 You may have canceled one of your credit cards, but your report says the opposite: "closed by grantor."

 "When this one shows up, the score drops like a rock," Bartmann says.
-Your credit score is especially sensitive to who initiated the breakup.
+Your free credit score is especially sensitive to who initiated the breakup.